lysender/webhook-rs/README.md

 I wrote this tool for a very simple use case:
 - Run the server app on a cloud server to accept webhook requests
+- Run the client app which connects to the server using websocket
+- The server forwards webhook requests to the client via websocket
-- Run the client app to forward requests to the target app running locally
+- The client app to forward requests to the target app running locally
+- App response will be sent back to the server and back to the calling third party service
 - Stop the apps when done

 ## Just give me the EXE!